brisberg/house-of-danger/wiki/Design.md

 ### Premonition Widget

 Premonition is a sub-type of clue widget.
-This will check if you have the appropriate Psycic level, and then display an image in line.
+This will check if you have the appropriate Psychic level, and then display an image in line.

 ### Challenge Widget